Last Updated June 12, 2023

 One of the benefits of exploring new places is being able to witness Mother Nature.
 From new landscapes, plants, and animals that you don’t often get to see.
 Of all the magnificent animals in Florida, none is loved quite as much as the Manatee.
-Manatees are gentle giants that inhabit the coastal areas of Florida, making them an ideal animal to observe up close.
+Where can you find manatees in Florida in the wild?
+Since manatees are gentle giants that inhabit the coastal areas of Florida, they are an ideal animal to observe up close.

 This is especially true during the winter months when manatees move inland where the water is warmer.
 You can view manatees in their natural environment all around Florida.
 In fact, we just saw a manatee a few days ago just a few blocks from our home while walking our dog!
 So if you’re on a mission to view manatees in the wild in Florida, keep reading to find out some of the top places we recommend you visit – where you are sure to spot one of these beautiful, gentle creatures.